Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ---

-Multi-channel fulfillment becomes unstable the moment different systems think they own the same inventory independently.
+Multi-channel fulfillment becomes unstable the moment different systems each think they own the same inventory independently, and that is the root problem.

 A growing brand may have:

-- Shopify taking DTC orders,
+- Shopify taking direct-to-consumer (DTC) orders,

 - Amazon generating marketplace demand,